Caps & Hats

 Why bucket hats win in bulk programs - CustomLogoThing packaging example

 Bucket hats work well in bulk because they are easy to brand and easy to repeat.
 The crown gives logos and patches room to read, while the brim keeps the style useful across retail, promotion, and staff programs.
 Compared with more structured caps, they often feel less seasonal and less restrictive.
+In production, the style is also efficient because it can often be cut on an automatic fabric spreader and stitched on standard single-needle, overlock, and coverstitch machines without highly specialized tooling.

 That repeatability helps when one style needs to support more than one channel.
 A resort order, an outdoor event, and a private-label drop may all use the same base shape with only small changes in fabric or trim.
 Reusing the same build lowers the risk of variation between runs and makes replenishment simpler.
+For a repeat order, the factory can usually keep the same panel pattern, thread ticket, and embroidery program, which avoids re-digitizing and reduces setup time.

 For wholesale buyers, that matters because a style that can be made again with the same result is easier to quote, easier to inspect, and easier to defend internally.
 If the program may reorder, favor reproducibility over novelty.
+A stable build also makes it simpler to set a realistic lead time, which for a standard run is often 18-22 business days after sample approval, with longer timing if custom dyes, special trims, or third-party testing are required.

 Practical takeaway: a repeatable core style usually beats a more elaborate one when restocks matter more than one-time launch impact.